MichaelOdons/Loan-portfolio-credit-risk-analysis/README.md

 ## Limitations

-- The data is simulated, so findings describe this dataset rather than a real lending market.
 - 3,094 interest rates were imputed; these rows are flagged so any analysis using interest rate can exclude them.
 - There are no dates, loan terms or repayment amounts, so trends over time